daviddeutsch/eass.no/README.md

 # DO NOT DO BUSINESS WITH [IMEDIAS.NO](http://imedias.no)

-## NOT IF YOU APPRECIATE BEING PAID IN FULL, THAT IS
+## NOT IF YOU LIKE BEING PAID IN FULL, THAT IS